ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/github-arm-runners/runner.md

 The `Capacity` section includes the maximum concurrency, which is the number of jobs to run at the same time.
 Specify at least two for this Learning Path.

 You can also set the runner group for this runner.
-The runner group will control the settings for this runner.
+The runner group controls the settings for this runner.
 Pay attention to the runner group as you may need to return to the runner group settings if any configuration changes are needed.

 ![capacity #center](_images/capacity.png)